NisanurKorkmaz/ACADEMIC-SEARCHING-SYSTEM/README.md

 ## :calling: About
 Academic Search Engine is a desktop application that allows to reach academic studies and researchers.
+There are two different interfaces for the application :
+  - Admin interface : The part to enter data into the database.
+  - User interface: The part where the user will search for content and display the diagram (the graph).

 ## :gear: Technologies

 ## :sparkles: Main Features